 Now that we’ve got the short-term cash flow under way, scalability is next.
 This means that, in the long-term, your business also needs to be able to sell something independent of your time.
 Otherwise, you don’t have a business: you have a job.
 You also have a title, and it’s called freelancer.
 While there’s nothing wrong with freelance work one bit, these are the ten commandments of becoming unf*ckwithable, and I’m pretty sure that getting tonsillitis and freaking out and missing deadlines and canceling client engagements before blowing chunks out of your facial orifice is not included in the description.

 - Thou shall become a dangerous assassin with money.

 You are going to learn how to command it, how to charge it, how to ask for it without flinching even an inch.
 Invest in this.
 Work on this.
 Practice this.
 So often, the reason why we’re intimidated by money is because of the stories we tell ourselves about it.
 A common script running in the background of many new entrepreneurs’ minds: In order to have money, I need to take it from someone else.
 And that feels sinful right?
 Re-write the script.
 Money is a tool we all use to get what we want, and you have something they want.
 So make the proper exchange.
-[Did you pick up my how to ask for the money audio training yet, where I teach you how to ask for the big bucks without flinching?]

 - Thou shall defer to no one but herself—as a policy.